jermbo/Talks/VueTypeScript/README.md

 ### Getters

 It's a common pattern to use getters to get specific information from the state without having to reference the state and dive into nested objects.
 Since all the key"s on this object are methods, we can add directly to the return object.
 Each method should have a return value as getters only return values.
-Let"s look at the user getter file to get specific information.
+Let's look at the user getter file to get specific information.

 ```JavaScript
 // store/user/getters